By Anne Roecklein

 There is a chin or hyoid barbel present in females that is about two and a half times the length of the head, (absent in males).
 This chin barbel has two forms: one with a bulblet on the end and one without.

 Males are quite different from females as are adults from larvae.
 Although males are generally a similar overall shape as females, they do not exceed 7 cm in length.
 They lack teeth, chin barbells and pelvic fins.
 Their post-orbital organs are proportionally larger than in females, extending from slightly longer than the diameter of the eye to up to twice the diameter of the eye.
-Males also have a small extension (sperm duct) of flesh that originates near the anus and attaches to the modified first anal ray.
-(Gibbs, 1964; Nakamura, 1986; Whitehead, 1984)
+Males also have a small extension (sperm duct) of flesh that originates near the anus and attaches to the modified first anal ray. (; Gibbs, 1964; Nakamura, 1986; Whitehead, 1984)

-female larger, sexes colored or patterned differently, ornamentation
+• sexes colored or patterned differently

 Development

 Idiacanthus fasciola goes through a remarkable metamorphosis from larva, postlarva, adolescent, transitional adolescent to adult.
 One common name for I. fasciola is the deep-sea stalkeye fish, which refers to the larval state.
 The larvae, which are long and slender and 1.6 to 2.8 cm in length, have eyes on the ends of proportionally very long, cartilaginous stalks that are up to 25% of the total body length.
-The eyestalks apparently allow for an increased range of vision (Nelson, 1994).
+The eyestalks apparently allow for an increased range of vision (Weihs and Moser, 1981).
 The larvae do not have photophores and are clear except for a row of color spots.
 The head is long with no operculum and has a flat duck-like snout.
 The larvae have relatively large, paddle-like pectoral fins and no pelvic fins.
 The end of the intestine extends outside of the body and slightly beyond the caudal fin.
 In this early stage of development, the larvae are sexually indeterminate (Gibbs, 1964).

 In the postlarval stage, 3.5 to 5.0 cm, I. fasciola begins to show adult and sexually dimorphic characteristics.
 The eyestalks begin to shorten and the cartilaginous rods coil up behind the eye.
 The head and snout begin to enlarge and the chin barbel and pelvic fins begin to grow in females.